 Overall, the emphasis of the course is not on duplicating the substantive coverage in Immigration Law, but rather on examining how key topics arise in immigration court.
 Thus, students will be expected to observe various immigration court proceedings in downtown Los Angeles, become familiar with the rules governing court filings, and prepare or draft pleadings, motions, bond requests, short briefs and orders based on assigned documents and readings.
 The course materials will consist of redacted documents (or composite adaptations) from “real” cases, as well some cases, statutes, and agency materials.

 Class sessions will generally consist of both lecture and in-class exercises simulating the immigration court experience.
 Students should come away from the course with a sound basis for practicing immigration law in an immigration court setting.

-The grading for the course will consist of a pass/no pass evaluation based on class participation and the homework assignments.
+The grading for the course will consist of a pass/no pass evaluation based on class participation and weekly homework assignments.
 There will be no final examination.
+More than one unexcused absence from class will result in having to drop the course or receiving a failing grade.